IBM/cloud-enterprise-examples/iac/07-compute/README.md

   - [How to use with Schematics](#how-to-use-with-schematics)
   - [Project Validation](#project-validation)

-This example is covered in the [Network & Storage Resources](https://ibm.github.io/cloud-enterprise-examples/iac-resources/compute) page of the Infrastructure as Code pattern.
+This example is covered in the [Compute & Storage Resources](https://ibm.github.io/cloud-enterprise-examples/iac-resources/compute) page of the Infrastructure as Code pattern.
 Refer to that page to know how to use it and execute it.

 ## General Requirements